wso2-extensions/identity-userstore-aws/README.md

 }
 ```
 <br/><br/>
->> <b>NOTE : </b>If you are going to maintain set of claims(for example givenName, mobile, organizationName) in the user profile, you need to update the above mentioned schema as below :
+>> <b>NOTE : </b>If you are going to maintain set of claims(for example givenName, mail, sn, profileConfiguration) in the user profile, you need to update the above mentioned schema as below :

 ```json
  {